 Clipchamp (which is owned by Microsoft) is a web-based video editor that works in Google Chrome, Microsoft Edge, or in a browser wrapper on Windows 11.
 There are some inherent limitations in editing video using a web browser that even Clipchamp can't overcome.
 Success largely depends on the speed and reliability of your internet connection, and your computer's ability to handle a fairly demanding web app.

 That said, Clipchamp might just be the best example of its kind—and I'm not just saying that because of its generous free option.
-It's a multi-track video editor, so you can drag different clips onto the timeline and layer them on top of one another.
-Make basic adjustments to your clips, change the playback speed, and add filters and effects using a simple interface that appears on the right side of the editor.
+Despite being a web app, it's a proper multi-track video editor.
+Drag different clips onto the timeline and layer them on top of one another, split clips using the timeline controls, and detach audio just like you would in a desktop app.
+Adjust color and exposure options, change the playback speed, and add filters and effects using a simple interface that appears on the right side of the editor.

 Clipchamp free version limitations: 1080p video export at 60 frames per second; limited access to included stock assets